Expedition 73

-Expedition 73 is the 73rd long-duration expedition to the International Space Station (ISS).
-The expedition began with the departure of Soyuz MS-26 on 19 April 2025 with JAXA astronaut Takuya Onishi taking over the ISS command and is expected to conclude with the undocking of Soyuz MS-27 on 9 December 2025.
-It continues the extensive scientific research conducted aboard the ISS, focusing on various fields, including biology, human physiology, physics, and materials science.
-The crew members also maintain and upgrade the space station systems.
+Expedition 73 was the 73rd long-duration expedition to the International Space Station (ISS).
+The expedition began with the departure of Soyuz MS-26 on 19 April 2025 with JAXA astronaut Takuya Onishi taking over the ISS command and concluded with the undocking of Soyuz MS-27 on 9 December 2025.
+It continued the extensive scientific research conducted aboard the ISS, focusing on various fields, including biology, human physiology, physics, and materials science.
+The crew members also maintained and upgraded the space station systems.

 Background, Crew, and Events

 The expedition commenced with a crew consisting of NASA astronauts Anne McClain, Nichole Ayers, and Jonny Kim, JAXA astronaut Takuya Onishi, and Roscosmos cosmonauts Kirill Peskov, Sergey Ryzhikov, and Alexey Zubritsky.

-The expedition has seen three spacewalks so far.
+The expedition saw three spacewalks.
 On May 1, 2025, McClain and Ayers performed a 5-hour, 44-minute EVA to install a modification kit on the port side of the station’s truss structure enabling the future installation of its seventh iROSA and relocated an antenna that communicates with approaching and departing commercial crew and cargo spacecraft.

 On June 26, 2025, the crew was joined by the staff of Axiom Mission 4's Crew Dragon Grace: commander Peggy Whitson of the United States, pilot Shubhanshu Shukla of India, and mission specialists Sławosz Uznański-Wiśniewski of Poland and Tibor Kapu of Hungary.
 Their mission marked India, Poland, and Hungary's return to crewed spaceflight for the first time in over 40 years.
 During their two-week stay aboard the ISS, the astronauts carried out 60 experiments planned by 31 different countries.

 SpaceX Crew-11 arrived at the ISS on August 2, transporting NASA astronauts Zena Cardman and Michael Fincke, JAXA astronaut Kimiya Yui, and Roscosmos cosmonaut Oleg Platonov.
 The mission featured a handover with Crew-10 of six days.
 Onishi handed over command of the space station to Ryzhikov on August 5.
 Crew-10 departed with McClain, Ayers, Onishi, and Peskov on August 8.